code-saturne/code_saturne/INSTALL.md

   while moving or copying cases from one system to another.

 * Defining the path to a SYRTHES installation to enable conjugate heat transfer.

+* Defining the path to a code_aster installation to enable fluid-structure interaction.

 * All default MPI execution commands and options may be overridden using the `mpi` section.
 Note that only the options defined in this section